Research student, School of English, Communication and Philosophy

 I completed my BA in English Literature at Cambridge University, and my MSt in English (1780-1900) at Oxford University.
 I am currently in the third year of an AHRC-funded PhD, co-supervised by Professor Holly Furneaux at Cardiff University, and Professor Daisy Hay at Exeter University.
 Provisionally titled ‘The Lives of Charles Dickens: A Metabiography 1870-present’, my thesis investigates the origins and development of Dickens biographies.
 My research has been enriched by two AHRC-funded placements working with the major Dickens collections at the Huntington Library, and the Charles Dickens Museum, including curatorial research towards the Dickens Museum’s winter exhibition 2018-19.

-My essay 'Restless Dickens: A Victorian Life in Motion, 1872-1927' won the 2018 Journal of Victorian Culture Graduate Essay Prize, and is forthcoming in the journal.
+My essay 'Restless Dickens: A Victorian Life in Motion, 1872-1927' won the 2019 Journal of Victorian Culture Graduate Essay Prize, and has been published by the journal here.

 I was co-organiser of the BAVS Careers Day 2018, which offered careers training specifically tailored to Victorianist PGRs from across the UK.
 In 2019 I am co-organiser of Dickens Day, the UK's leading annual Dickens studies conference, with the theme of 'Dickens and Bodies'.